 - BEGINNING JUNE 30, 2017: East of Ottawa in Prescott-Russell, farm silos are transformed into murals in the Popsilos project – check them out by following a route that links them all: www.popsilos.ca

-- BEGINNING JULY 2017: Visit Sparks Street to check out an OTTAWA sign for a great photo-op where you can be the “T” of OTTAWA, or on Parliament Hill for a huge CANADA150 sign!
+- BEGINNING JULY 2017: Visit Sparks Street to check out an OTTAWA sign for a great photo-op where you can be one of the “Ts” of OTTAWA, or Parliament Hill for a huge CANADA150 sign!

 OPENINGS AND LEGACY PROJECTS

 - MAY 16, 2017: The Global Centre for Pluralism opens on Sussex Drive, creating a global destination for dialogue about the foundations and benefits of pluralism. www.pluralism.ca

 - MAY 16, 2017: The Canadian Building Trades Monument is unveiled in Major’s Hill Park.